top of page

 The fundamentals behind such investment plan are to favour sustainable solutions, but also supporting innovative technologies, energy efficient products, circular economy, while participating to education and entrepreneurship (self-governance) in communities exposed to mining or raw materials sourcing.

 Globally the Raw material supply risks have been exacerbated by the Covid-19 pandemic.
 To overcome this, the approach of OEMs is to develop more efficient supply chains and to prefer materials with an increased life cycle by recycling or reconditioning (Closed-Loop supply chain).
-European investments are now moving in this direction, and the potential for growth in all the new players in these sustainable supply chains is extremely promising in terms of performance.

 “There is only a small group of companies that look beyond the cross-off boxes on the self-assessment of suppliers and have an eye for improving conditions.
 This really needs to change, especially in light of the upcoming European ESG legislation in which companies will become responsible for all practices in their supply chain,”